chloebuilds/ga-breadbored/README.md

 # Breadbored

-A teaching tool on the General Assembly Software Engineering Immersive for teaching students in how to use an API with CRUD functionality.
+A teaching tool on the General Assembly Software Engineering Immersive for teaching students in how to use a RESTful API with CRUD functionality.

 ## Technologies Used
 ### Backend